 Feel a connection

 If you are looking for your athame, do not choose the first one that comes your way, unless it really fascinates you.
 Keep your eyes peeled in esoteric, new age shops, hunting and fishing shops, antique dealers, and even stationeries!
-Once you perceive a particular attraction for a certain knife, take it in your hand and evaluate its weight and handle it.
+Once you perceive a particular attraction for a certain knife, take it in your hand, evaluate its weight, and handle it.

 You don’t have to worry if the blade is not sharp, this dagger will never be used for cutting. if you feel comfortable, it is the one!